Profitero-Data-Alchemists/katas-2023/information_viewpoint/README.md

 ## User

-User entity represents end user of the app and contains all the information that is related to specific user.
+The User entity represents the end user of the app and encompasses all information specific to a user.

 ### Decisions
-- The data is stored in one table with dynamic schema fields with multiple records are present in the table.
-This approach provides better performance, easier extensibility, and is viable since the data in question is not being modified in any busines-critical transactions.
+- All data is consolidated within a single table, featuring dynamic schema fields and accommodating multiple records.
+This approach optimizes performance, facilitates extensibility, and is applicable given that the data in question remains unaltered in critical business transactions.

 ### Fields:

-- ID - surrogate primary key for performance and easier GDPR compliance.
+- ID: This serves as a surrogate primary key, prioritizing performance and simplifying GDPR compliance procedures.
-- E-mail - user's email.
-Used for authentication and reservation updates discovery and tracking.
+- E-mail: The user's email, utilized for authentication as well as reservation discovery and tracking purposes.

-- E-mail filtering rules - configuration limiting scope of scraped emails.
-Used for improved privacy and performance.
+- E-mail Filtering Rules: These configurations define the scope of scraped emails, enhancing privacy and performance.

-- Personal Info - User-related personal data
+- Personal Info: This section encompasses user-specific personal data.
-  - Name - for polite user addressing
+  - Name: Facilitates polite user addressing.
-  - Location - home address of the user, for emergency issue resolution
+  - Location: Records the user's home address, essential for addressing emergency issues, also used for scoping vendor analytical reports.
-  - Language - preferred UI language
+  - Language: Indicates the preferred UI language.
-  - Contact Info - for emergency cases and quick issue resolution
+  - Contact Info: Crucial for emergency cases and prompt issue resolution.
-- Notification settings - preferences regarding frequency, importance and delivery method for app notifications for convenience.
+- Notification Settings: This field encompasses preferences regarding notification frequency, importance, and delivery method, enhancing user convenience.

 ### Outbound Links
-- Preferred Agency ID - travel agency that should be used.
-Used For quick issue resolution
+- Preferred Agency: Identifies the travel agency designated for quick issue resolution.

 ### Inbound Links
-- Shared Trips (Through "Trip Access Control List" join table) - trips shared with with the user by other users.
-Used for authorization and access control.
+- Shared Trips (via the "Trip Access Control List" join table): These are trips shared with the user by other users, primarily utilized for authorization and access control.
-- Owned Trips (directly by Owner ID) - trips created and owned by the user
+- Owned Trips (directly linked by `Trip`'s Owner ID): Refers to trips created and owned by the user.
-- Reservations - reservations created and owned by the user.
-Used for authorization.
+- Reservations: Records of reservations created and owned by the user, primarily for authorization purposes.
-- Notifications - for tracking read receipts.
+- Notifications: Essential for tracking read receipts.
-- User Reports - reports intended for the user.
-For recipient tracking
+- User Reports: These reports are specifically intended for the user, enabling recipient tracking.

 ## Reservation